 Article 12 neither requires nor encourages States Parties to maintain records of registered arms brokers or arms brokering activities.
 Article 10 requires each State Party to take measures to regulate brokering under its jurisdiction.
-It explicitly indicates that a State Party could require brokers to be registered and/or require a written authorization to be issued for brokering activities.
-Therefore, Article 10 implicitly indicates that a State Party that regulates arms brokers and brokering will record information on brokers in a national register and/or issue a written authorization, copies of which could be maintained as records.
+It explicitly indicates that a State Party could require brokers to be registered or require a written authorization to be issued for brokering activities.